bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The [tagged form](#tagged-forms) `` `auto `` declares the automatic (implicit) specialisation of the function `equal-ints` to the operation `eq` where the _type variable_ `T` is of actual type `Int`.
-So in this example `equal-ints` has to be similar to:
+In this example `equal-ints` has to be similar to:

 		fn equal-ints :: Int a -> Int b -> Bool = a == b

 Operations can also be bound in the `where`-clause of a function.

 		where
-			equal-ints ~> eq Int
+			equal-ints +> eq Int

-The function `equal-ints` is specialised to the operation `eq` for type `Int` within the body of the `where`-clause's function.
+The function `equal-ints` is specialised to the operation `eq` for type `Int` within the body of the function, that belongs to the `where`-clause.

 On the use-site operations are not declared as explicit parameters but passed implicitly as existential type constraints expressed as part of a type family.